DataONEorg/d1_python/doc/source/glossary.rst

   DataONE Common Library for Python
     Part of the DataONE :term:`Investigator Toolkit (ITK)`.
 Provides functionality commonly needed by projects that interact with the :term:`DataONE` infrastructure via Python.
 It is a dependency of :term:`DataONE Client Library for Python`, :term:`GMN` and currently all other DataONE components written in Python.

   DataONE Client Library for Python
     Part of the DataONE :term:`Investigator Toolkit (ITK)`.
 Provides programmatic access to the DataONE infrastructure and may be used to form the basis of larger applications or to extend existing applications to utilize the services of DataONE.

+  DataONE Test Utilities for Python
+    A framework for testing and validation of DataONE components implemented in Python.

   GMN
     DataONE Generic Member Node.

     A DataONE Member Node :term:`MN`).
 It provides an implementation of MN APIs and can be used by organizations to expose their science data to DataONE if they do not wish to reate their own, native MN.

   Metacat
     Metacat is a flexible, open source metadata catalog and data repository that targets scientific data, particularly from ecology and environmental science.
 Metacat accepts XML as a common syntax for representing the large number of metadata content standards that are relevant to ecology and other sciences.
 Thus, Metacat is a generic XML database that allows storage, query, and retrieval of arbitrary XML documents without prior knowledge of the XML schema.